 "...we go for 640px wide quite a lot, as up until recently it made math/retina images easy to think about for 320px wide iPhone screens.
 640 also seems to work nicely with some of the common font sizes to give a nice type measure."

-Based on the Litmus test, 640 px width seems to be working well in most important email clients.
-I have to add that in Litmus previews Yahoo Mail shows in full screen mode, but I tested this one with my own Yahoo mail, and it fits like a charm.
+Based on the Litmus test 640px width seems to be working well in most popular email clients.
+I have to add that in Litmus previews, Yahoo Mail shows in fullscreen mode, but I tested this one with my own Yahoo mail, and it fits like a charm.

 Knowing that Gmail will support responsive email design soon, properly coded mobile-friendly email templates — like this one — will work there too.

 I chose to test 650px since it seemed to be the maximum width that fits into Yahoo mail on 1366 px resolution.
 I'll send this email to my Yahoo inbox too, to see the three column view.